CHANGES TO THE PRIVACY NOTICE AND YOUR DUTY TO INFORM US OF CHANGES

 - By registering for DEMO account(s), i.e not a real account;

 - Automated technologies or interactions.
-As you interact with our website, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
+As you interact with our website and/or mobile app, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, [server logs] and other similar technologies.
 [We may also receive Technical Data about you if you visit other websites employing our cookies.]

 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources such as: